 3. Takeshi Aiza

-Takeshi, like Kousei, has been playing the piano since childhood and practices every day.
+Takeshi has been playing the piano since he was young, just like Kosei, and he practises every day.

 2. Kousei Arima